Tips for Creating an Effective Employee Schedule

 Over Staffing vs. Under staffing

 Covering each shift with adequate staff is a delicate balance.
 You do not want to be understaffed, nor do you want to be overstaffed.
 If you are understaffed, there will be delays in customers receiving their orders, and workers will get overwhelmed and not feel satisfied with their performance.
 If you are overstaffed, you will find that your labor costs are too high and shifts are not as profitable as they could be.
-You will also have employees on hand with nothing to do; a reduction in tips; and overall work dissatisfaction Discuss with staff the amount of traffic they had during their shift, examine sales records and perform other research so you can learn what the correct balance of employees to customers ratio is needed for each shift.
+You will also have employees on hand with nothing to do; a reduction in tips; and overall work dissatisfaction Discuss with staff the amount of traffic they had during their shift, examine sales records and perform other research so you can learn what the correct balance of employees to customers ratio is needed for each shift - then plan accordingly.

 Allow Staff to Work Profitable Shifts